 How Much Can You Earn?

-Your work-study salary depends on the type of work you'll be doing, the amount of money remaining in the college's work-study fund, your experience or skill level, and when you apply (there may be a deadline).
+Your financial need determines the amount of work-study you are eligible for, and you can't earn more than the amount specified in your award letter.
+Your work-study earnings also depend on the type of work you'll be doing, the amount of money remaining in the college's work-study fund, your experience or skill level, and when you apply (there may be a deadline).
 Your salary is always at least as high as the federal minimum wage.

 How Does Your Salary Get Paid?